Skip to contents

 plot(hist, main = "Total Project Portfolio Cost", xlab = "Project Cost", col = "skyblue", border = "white")

-The histogram shows the distribution of the total project cost.
-The histogram helps us understand the range of possible project costs and assess the impact of risks on the project outcomes.
+The histogram shows the distribution of the total portfolio cost.
+The histogram helps in understanding the range of possible project costs and assess the impact of risks on the project outcomes.

 Learning

-For example, suppose we have new data that Risk 2 occurred.
-We can update the Bayesian network with this new data.
+For example, if Risk 1.2 occurred, the Bayesian network can be updated with this new data.
 The following code updates the Bayesian network with the new data.

 updated_results <- prob_net_learn(graph, observations = list(B = "Yes"),